shopsys/monorepo-tools/docs/upgrade/UPGRADE-v7.3.0.md

             <meta name="robots" content="noindex, follow">
         {% endblock %}
         ```
-    - you should prevent indexing by robots using this block on all pages that are secured by an URL hash
+    - you should prevent indexing by robots using this block on all in your project created pages that are secured by an URL hash
 - use `autocomplete="new-password"` attribute for password changing inputs to prevent filling it by browser ([#1121](https://github.com/shopsys/shopsys/pull/1121))
     - in `shopsys/project-base` repository this change was needed in 3 form classes (`NewPasswordFormType`, `UserFormType` and `RegistrationFormType`):
         ```diff